Good to know

 Tuition Fee Loans are available for Home students to pay their university tuition fees.
 The money is paid directly to your child's university through the Student Loans Company.
 Your son/daughter will need to apply for a loan for each year of study.

-Tuition Fee Loans are also available for EU students starting at the College in 2016, 2017 and 2018 for the duration of their course.
+Tuition Fee Loans are also available for EU students starting at the College in 2018 for the duration of their course.
 Please check our dedicated EU webpage for the most up-to-date information.

 Loan repayments begin the April after your son/daughter has graduated or left university, and only when they are earning above the repayment threshold.